 About the blog:

 The blog, KidLit Celebrates Women’s History Month was founded in 2011, to commemorate Women's History Month across the kidlitosphere, the community of bloggers specializing in children's and young adult literature.
-This year is the blog’s third annual celebration.
+This year is the blog’s fifth annual celebration.
 We hope the blog will serve as both a resource and an inspiration for librarians, educators, and parents, and all who are interested in the intersection of women's history and literature for children and teens.

 The stories of women’s achievements are integral to the fabric our history.
 Learning about women’s tenacity, courage, and creativity throughout the centuries is a tremendous source of strength.
 Until relatively recently...women’s achievements were often distorted, disdained, and denied.
 But knowing women’s stories provides essential role models for everyone.We are fortunate to have many resources for our children to learn about women's history, everything from fabulous biographical picture books about remarkable women from the past to historical novels, to fascinating history books written especially for young people.
 We hope this blog will help you identify some of these resources, learn about new books on women's history, and enjoy reflections by some distinguished authors in the field.